tjwald/high-perf-ML/README.md

 This project is designed to:
 * Showcase the new features of dotnet 9.0 in the world of AI
-* Compare the performance of C# to python
+* Compare the performance of C# to python in the AI workload
 * Show cool AI optimizations techniques for runtime performance

-This project also has many points that shows we could improve the framework and language, and to support the ML Ops story of migrating from python to a more performant solution.
+This project also has many performance opportunities that show we could improve the framework and language, and support the ML ops story of migrating from python to a more performant solution.

 ## Background